-Ramos is now working for NORML Vice Chair Evan Nison’s Public Relations firm Nison Co, promoting and distributing Northeast Leaf Magazine which is co-edited by Danny Danko, and Honeysuckle Magazine.
+Mario Ramos is now working for NORML Vice Chair Evan Nison’s Public Relations firm Nison Co, promoting and distributing Northeast Leaf Magazine, which is co-edited by Danny Danko and Honeysuckle Magazine.
 In addition, he is now co-hosting a podcast with Foody Fuego and Puff Cards called the “Tri-State High Society.”

-Ramos is now preparing to apply for a dispensary/lounge and a delivery license in Jersey City in Hudson County, where he currently resides.
+He is also preparing to apply for a dispensary/lounge and a delivery license in Jersey City in Hudson County, where he currently resides.
 Since he has a marijuana criminal record, is Spanish, and is a veteran, Ramos is highly qualified under the NJ Cannabis Regulatory Commission’s interim rules to receive prioritization in the licensing process.

 “It’s been a ride.
 It’s only getting better,” he said of his time in cannabis.